Types of Degrees Physics Majors Are Getting

 |Hispanic or Latino||149|

-Americans aren’t the only ones with an interest in Physics.
+Physics appeals to people across the globe.
 About 33.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia